research: noun – the systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions

 Talk with your engineering or computing faculty about your research aspirations.
 Find a Faculty Mentor to work with you.

-- Student Research Awards – Students submit research proposals during fall semesters; The College Leadership team awards research funds for student research supplies and materials.
+- Student Research Awards – Students submit research proposals during fall semesters; The College leadership team awards research funds for student research supplies and materials.
+Click here for this year’s Undergraduate Research Awards request for proposals.

 - Student Research Symposiums & Competitions – Students can present research projects/posters to business & industry professionals, other faculty mentors, and guests.
 Student research is “judged” based on set criteria; Some students receive recognition or funding awards.